Della Terra Pasta 2021 assorted Artisan Pasta, Rigatoni, Campanelle, Fusilli, Tomato Aleppo, cresti di gallo, spaghetti, casarecce

 Cacio e Pepe

-Cacio e pepe is a comfort food, rich & bold flavors and easy to make in under 30 minutes.
+Cacio e Pepe is a delicious pasta, no doubt about it.
+A favorite of chefs and home cooks, its shortlist of ingredients makes simplicity forefront.
+Cacio e pepe is a comfort food with rich & bold flavors that is easy to make in under 30 minutes.

 • 6 to 8 ounces Della Terra Pasta